ying-tang/help-documentation/_neutron/network_ip_availability.md

 ```
 > neutron net-ip-availability-show 0d13276b-c364-443a-9217-4af45e9e38f1
 ```
-You will get back something like this:
+You will get back output something like this one:

 ```
 +——————————---—---------—+————————————————————————————————————————————————————----—————+